Flexible-step Model Predictive Control based on Generalized Lyapunov Functions: Conclusion

 Our simulations showed that variations of the classical Brockett integrator provide an area of application for this novel implementation.
 In that sense, it would be interesting to study the performance of our scheme for applications like mobile robots, where the underlying dynamics are nonholonomic, in the future.
 Moreover, it would be interesting to apply our flexible-step implementation to large scale systems, where implementing more than one step could make a significant difference for the running time.

-Another promising direction is to generalize our framework to systems subject to disturbances or to systems with an unknown model.
+Other promising directions are reference tracking and generalizing our framework to systems subject to disturbances or to systems with an unknown model.
 It is especially attractive for the latter case; the relaxed stability requirement of \adc~enables more exploration compared to the classical one.
 Lastly, we would like to rigorously study the performance of our novel implementation.